NeRFReN: Neural Radiance Fields with Reflections: Method

-This regularization poses a restriction on the density distribution along a ray, forcing it to be unimodal and have small variance.
+This regularization poses restriction on the density distribution along a ray, forcing it to be uni-modal and have small variance.
 The idea is demonstrated in \cref{fig:bdc}.
 Here we consider three representative types of density distribution along the ray in a neural radiance field.
 If the ray hits multiple surfaces as in (a) or marches in a ``foggy" area without a clear surface as in (b), the forward and backward depth is not consistent as marked in the figure.
-The two depth values become close only if the density distribution is unimodal and has small variance as in (c).
+The two depth values become close only if the density distribution is uni-modal and has small variance as in (c).
 Intuitively, this requires the reflected component to have a ``shell"-like geometry.
+Note that $\mathcal{L}_{bdc}=0$ could also correspond to an empty ray.
+We claim that this would not happen because the transmitted component alone cannot faithfully reproduce the input images due to the existence of the depth smoothness prior.
+Some concurrent works~\cite{rematas2021urban,roessle2021dense} also address the density distribution problem and propose regularizations to concentrate the densities at some \textbf{known depth}, while BDC achieves this with \textbf{unknown depth}.